 The location of the FM residency program (urban vs. rural) attended by respondents was the factor that most consistently influenced impact ratings.
 While participants with FM rural residency backgrounds were more likely to rate personal and professional impact negatively, those with FM urban residency training rated the same impact as favorable (p = 0.02 personal, p = 0.02 professional).
 Similarly, there were divergent ratings depending on the environments where the respondents practiced.
-If the respondent practiced in a primary rural environment (i.e. no obstetrical deliveries and no access to on-site specialists), the personal impact was perceived as overwhelmingly positive (p < 0.001)) compared to those practice.
+If the respondent practiced in a primary rural environment (i.e. no obstetrical deliveries and no access to on-site specialists), the personal impact was perceived as overwhelmingly positive (p < 0.001)) compared to those practicing in rural communities with a broader scope of practice.